 File exclusions

-All versions of SonarLint will fetch file exclusions from the SonarQube or SonarCloud server when you bind a project or update a binding while running in Connected Mode.
-Check the SonarQube and SonarCloud documentation for information about defining your Analysis scope.
+All versions of SonarQube for IDE will fetch file exclusions from SonarQube (Server, Cloud) or SonarQube Community Build when you bind a project or update a binding while running in connected mode.
+Check the SonarQube Sever, SonarQube Cloud, and SonarQube Community Build documentation for information about defining your Analysis scope.

 File exclusions in the IDE

-When running in Connected Mode with SonarQube or SonarCloud, SonarLint will ignore local exclusions and fetch file exclusions from the SonarQube or SonarCloud server.
+When running in Connected mode with SonarQube (Server, Cloud) or SonarQube Community Build, SonarQube for IDE will ignore local exclusions and fetch file exclusions from the SonarQube (Server, Cloud) server.

-Defining file exclusions locally in SonarLint for VS Code is possible in versions 3.22 and newer.
+Defining file exclusions locally in SonarQube for VS Code is possible in versions 3.22 and newer.

 Defining file exclusions